isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

        "enable-updates": true
    }

-will result in assigning the "alice-laptop.example.isc.org." hostname to the client using the DUID "01:02:03:04:05:0A:0B:0C:0D:0E".
+will result the "alice-laptop.example.isc.org." hostname being assigned to the client using the DUID "01:02:03:04:05:0A:0B:0C:0D:0E".
 If the ``ddns-qualifying-suffix`` is not specified, the default (empty) value will be used, and in this case the value specified as a ``hostname`` will be